donovanclay/Pikes-Peak-Fresh-Air-Automation/README.md

-# MyNodeServer
+# Pikes Peak Indoor Air Quality (IAQ)

-Template to provide an example of how a node server is written for Polyglot version 3.
+This repo is based on a UDI template to provide an example of how a node server is written for Polyglot version 3.
 The goal is to provide some concrete examples of the required implementations and some best known practices for developing node servers.

 You will need to be familiar with the udi_interface module API at https://github.com/UniversalDevicesInc/udi_python_interface